Blurb

 The newspapers called Miami "a wasteland" and that's what it was.
 God had reached down to Earth with His great big hand, crumbled the houses into toothpicks, then laid them back down.
 All that I was, all that I had, fit in a box.
 A brown, wet box.

 A family friend offered us a room in Kissimmee.
 Compared to Miami, the town was small, slow, and colorless.
 Even the school counselor was beige.
 I could tell by the pursing of her lips that my accent was too thick.
 My skin too brown.
 My hair too frizzy.
-I wanted to explain to her that sharing a twin bed in a strange house in a strange city at a strange school was not how I wanted to spend seventh grade, but I didn't have the words.
+I wanted to explain to her that I didn't want me to be there either.
+Sharing a twin bed in a strange house in a strange city at a strange school was not how I wanted to spend seventh grade, but I didn't have the words.

 As quickly as she could, she passed me onto her student aid, Derek.
 He ran his hand through floppy blonde hair that re-settled immediately against his cheekbones, and led me down the beige halls to the beige classroom.
-I didn't dare look at him, I didn't dare look at most boys.
+I didn't dare look at him, I didn't dare look at most boys, but he seemed older than me.
+Probably eighth grade?

 As we walked in, the entire class, seemed to perk up just to snicker at me.
 I was debris that Hurricane Andrew had blown in, and wished I could blow right out again.

-Mr. White, my English teacher, had warm brown eyes and a gentle smile.
+Mr. White, my English teacher, had warm brown eyes, brown skin, and a gentle smile.
 He wore a full gray suit with a vest and tie, like a businessman, and spoke like one of them, his accent polished away to nothing.

 "It's a pleasure to meet you, Becka.
 Where are you from?"